 Your Assignment 1 will a novel Cellular Automata of your own design & invention, implemented using Shadertoy.

 Game of Life has only two states, 0 and 1, but we could have more states.
-For example, here is "Brian's Brain".
-In this CA there are 3 states, which we typically encode as 1.0, 0.5, and 0.0.
+For example, in the "Brian's Brain" CA, there are 3 states, which we typically encode as 1.0 (activated), 0.5 (decaying), and 0.0 (off).

 https://www.shadertoy.com/view/t3tcDN

-This example has three named states -- but one of them includes a whole set of possible values.
+The HodgePodge CA also has three named states -- "healthy", "infected", and "sick", -- but one of them ("infected") includes a whole range of possible values:

 https://www.shadertoy.com/view/3XcyRs